coolriots/GitHub-training/README.md

 git push origin v0.0.1
 ```
 Note: Always use v before the version number. vX.X.X
-- v**⤵**.0.0 👈🏻 Major Version: The major version indicates significant, potentially backward-incompatible changes to the software.
+- v**0͎**.0.0 👈🏻 **Major Version:** The major version indicates significant, potentially backward-incompatible changes to the software.
-- v0.**⤵**.0 👈🏻 Minor Version: The minor version reflects smaller, backward-compatible enhancements and features added to the software.
+- v0.**0͎**.0 👈🏻 **Minor Version:** The minor version reflects smaller, backward-compatible enhancements and features added to the software.
-- v0.0.**⤵** 👈🏻 Patch Version: The patch version is typically reserved for bug fixes or minor improvements that are backward-compatible with the existing features.
+- v0.0.**1͎** 👈🏻 **Patch Version:** The patch version is typically reserved for bug fixes or minor improvements that are backward-compatible with the existing features.